 About the Program

-The Summer Bridge Program accepts only 50 students and is available to first-year students who have been accepted by RIT and paid their deposit to the university.
+The DDI Summer Experience accepts only 50 students and is available to first-year students who have been accepted by RIT and paid their deposit to the university.
 Participants are housed, fed, and enriched through a variety of carefully selected programs, co-curricular events and cohort-building activities.
 Most notably, students take two credit-bearing classes that are applied to their degree.
 Once the academic year commences, students will have preferred access to an MCAS Advising Coach, whom they will meet with on a weekly basis to discuss academic progress and services available to support their success.
 Please see below for more complete information.

 What Should You Know?